armans28/Anime-Reccomendation-System/README.md

 # Anime Recommendation

+To view the user's portfolio blog on the anime recommendation system using collaborative filtering, please visit [My Blog](https://danielrs.systeme.io/anime-recommendation-system-using-collaborative-filtering) to see the explanation of the notebook.

 Due to the use of `plotly.express` and `plotly.graph_objects`, the visualizations in this code cannot be displayed on GitHub.
 To view the visualizations, please download the code and run it on your local machine.

 # Anime Recommendation Dataset